Neural Excitability and Joint Laxity in Chronic

 excitability, they measured spinal reflex excitability of the soleus muscle

-Hoffmann reflex to determine the maximum Hoffmann reflex to maximum muscle response
+using the Hoffmann reflex to determine the maximum Hoffmann reflex to maximum muscle response

 (H:M ratio) ratio.
 The authors showed that participants with chronic ankle instability